 This area is the Phase's main downfall.
-It is quite an expensive bag, retailing for $479.
+It is at the higher end of the price range for products in this review.
 Many other high-quality bags in this review perform on par with the Phase and cost the same or less.
 As a result, the value isn't good.

 If you want to feel like a Mermaid, and carry around a warm, lightweight bag on your back, the Phase could be the one for you.
 It has high-quality materials and will keep you warm through the seasons.
 Its shape is slightly restrictive around your legs, the zipper catches on occasion, and it has a steep price tag, but if you can overlook those facts, it gets everything else right.